A-Fromell-ITxPT/SpecTest/apc/working-APC-II.md

 One Entrance may belong to multiple Spaces.
 E.g. an external entrance, Door7, may belong to the Vehicle Space, to the Carriage1 Space, and to the Carriage1-SilentCompartment Space.
 When one passenger enters through Door7 this is only one new passenger in the Vehicle, one new passenger in Carriage1 and one new passenger in Carriage1-SilentCompartment.

 ### 4.2.1.
 Sensor Entrance Mapping
 The SensorEntranceMapping entity allows the sensors to not know their entranceId, as long as another actor supplies that.
 It also make it possible to have two, or more, sensors for one entrance, e.g. a left and right sensor for a wide entrance.
+When two or more sensorIDs are mapped to *the same entranceID* the the entry/exit of that PASSENGER ENTRANCE is the **sum** of the PASSENGER ENTRANCE COUNTs that are reported with sensorIDs mapped that entrance.

 ### 4.2.2.
 External entrances